-I’m a working with mom with two kids and I share the same concern and urgency as so many other families.
-Working families need relief and our children should be able to make a future for themselves here.
+I’m a working mom with two kids, and I share the same concern and urgency as so many other families.
+Working families need relief, and our children should be able to make a future for themselves in Hawaiʻi.

 Aggressive action needs to be taken to address climate change impacts and increase renewable energy production.

-Hawaii is in crisis.
-Accelerated sea-level rise is causing our roads and homes to fall into the ocean.
-We are experiencing extreme weather patterns and rising ocean temperatures that impact our corals and sea life.
+Hawaiʻi is in a climate crisis.
+Accelerated sea-level rise is threatening our infrastructure, with roads and homes increasingly at risk of oceanic erosion.
+We’re witnessing continued extreme weather patterns and rising ocean temperatures that are severely impacting our coral reefs and marine life.

 Funding quality public education for students of all ages is one of the most valuable investments for the future of Hawai‘i because a well-educated population is the foundation of a thriving community.

 Investing in education from an early age is crucial.
-It not only improves student achievement throughout their educational careers, provides a more level playing field for all students, improves earned incomes, and has long-term societal benefits for all citizens.
+It not only improves student achievement throughout their educational journey but also levels the playing field for all students, leading to higher earned incomes and broader societal benefits.